-

 Clinical worsening

-Most arachnoid cysts are asymptomatic, and do not require treatment.
-Hence clinical worsening will generally not be an issue.
-Cysts can expand in size and cause pressure effects and location specific symptoms.
-Clinical worsening could be indicated by an increase in symptoms or signs that closely follows one of the events covered by the SOP worsening factors.
-Inability to undergo surgical treament for a cyst that is expanding could result in clinical worsening.
+Most arachnoid cysts are asymptomatic and do not require treatment.
+Therefore, clinical worsening is generally not be an issue.
+However, cysts can expand in size and cause pressure effects and location specific symptoms.
+Clinical worsening can occur due to many of the same causal factors related to clinical onset.
+Additionally, the inability to obtain appropriate surgical intervention for an expanding arachnoid cyst could also worsen the condition.